-Prenursing students are eligible for consideration for admission to the Professional Nursing Program if they meet the following criteria:
+Professional Program Admission.
+Prenursing students are eligible for consideration for admission to the professional program if they meet the following criteria:

-1. regular admission to the College of Nursing;

-- 2. good standing with ASU and the College of Nursing; - 3. minimum prerequisite GPA of 2.75; - 4. completion of designated prerequisite courses with earned grade of "C" or higher in each course; - 5. completion of the application form; - submission of complete health history, physical examination results, and evidence of required immunizations; - 7. other required materials.
+- regular admission to the College of Nursing at ASU Main: - 2. good standing with ASU and the College of Nursing: - 3. minimum prerequisite GPA of 2.75; - 4. completion of designated prerequisite courses with earned grade of "C" or higher in each course; - 5. completion of the application form; - submission of required health and immunization information: - 7. a Test of English as a Foreign Language (TOEFL) score of 550 or higher, for international students; - 8. submission of other required materials.

 Admission is selective and based on available resources.
 Meeting the minimum prerequisite GPA does not ensure admission.
 All qualified applicants may not be admitted.
-Students admitted to the Professional Nursing Program will be required to meet the following criteria:
+Students admitted to the professional program are required to meet the following criteria:

-- 1. proof of CPR certification (Level C American Heart Association Health Care Provider), - 2. proof of negative drug screen, - 3. completion of all required immunizations, and - 4. other required material.
+- 1. proof of CPR certification (Level C American Heart Association Health Care Provider); - 2. proof of negative drug screen; - 3. completion of all required health and immunization information; and - 4. other required material.